 These are user-focused animations that create quick, one-touch access to information on mobile devices.
 Also called micro interactions, these animations are take-action prompts that allow users to interact with your brand.
 When done right, these subtle animations can direct the reader to the right content at the right time, driving them to important messaging or to complete a form or initiate a download.

 There is power in video—and today’s trend is pushing more high-quality video content on websites.
 Video conveys messages quickly and effectively and boasts a higher retention rate than reading static copy.

 In addition to product or process videos, we’ll continue to see more video in the form of cinemagraphs, particle backgrounds, and animated thumbnail images.

-Hero images.
-Bigger is (still) better: We’re continuing to see designers using over-sized leading images—these create a unique, compelling story and draw the reader in to learn more.
+Bigger is (still) better.
+We’re continuing to see designers using over-sized leading images.
+These create a unique, compelling story and draw the reader in to learn more.
 Large typefaces with serif fonts are also having a moment.

-Bold, saturated colors.
-Making a high-impact graphic statement, the trend is using vibrant colors and unique graphic treatments like double exposure, gradients, and drop shadows to create depth.
+Making a high-impact graphic statement, the trend is using vibrant colors and unique graphic treatments like double exposure, gradients and drop shadows to create depth.

-Our team at Shamrock is embarking on a redesign of our website and we’ll be incorporating a lot of these elements in our new site.
+Our team at Shamrock is embarking on a redesign of our website.
+We’ll be incorporating a lot of these elements in our new site.
 Stay tuned for the big reveal!